jean-michelet/workflow/README.md

 ## ClassWorkflow class

 The `ClassWorkflow` allows you to check and apply transitions directly to an entity’s state property.
-It is particularly useful when working with classes that have a specific property representing their state.
+It is particularly useful when working with classes.

 ### Example